bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML is the purpose to give a meaning in each elements.
+It also the computer will read semantic first other than non-semantic HTML.
+It also helps blind people the exprience of website in order to have them to use it.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. block elements literally takes whole line of block in web browser while inline elements only takes the space they needed depends on the size of contents.
+Inline cannot be control the size of boxes while block can control it.

 3. What are the 4 areas of the box model?
+Margin, border, padding, content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross-axis

 5. Explain why git is valuable to a team of developers.
+Because it helps developers to understand the previous history of modified code information when they are collaborate with team members.
+It will prevent the repeating code or mis-communication since the git allow to show the history to every developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.